 Recent publications and other activities

-My recent publications include two books, "The Psychology of Art", and "Foundations of Sensation and Perception", both published by Routledge.
-Recent research papers investigate topics including the vision science of the Video Assistant Referee (VAR) system, the perception of moving human figures, and the image statistics of Western visual art.
+My most recent books are "The Psychology of Art", and "Foundations of Sensation and Perception", both published by Routledge.
+Recent research papers investigate the influence of natural scene statistics on aesthetic judgements, and the role of the mobile pupil in illusions of visual motion.

 See the Publications section for details of my publications.